caxylive/Net_Projects/projects/006 - Wireshark Basics - Port Mirroring (SPAN)/README.md

 2.  **Port Mirroring (SPAN) Configuration:**
     * Port mirroring (SPAN) is configured on the switch to copy traffic from Link [1] to Link [4].
     * The following commands are used:
         * `monitor session 1 source interface gigabit 0/0`
         * `monitor session 1 destination interface gigabit 0/3`
-    * This configuration copies all traffic from gigabit 0/0 (PC-switch link) to gigabit 0/3 (Ubuntu PC link).
+    * This configuration copies all traffic from gigabit 0/0 (Link 1) to gigabit 0/3 (Link 4).

 **Notes**: